 The Energy Efficiency Ratio (EER) of a particular cooling device is the ratio of output cooling (in BTU/h) to input electrical power (in watts) at a given operating point.
 EER is generally calculated using a 95 °F outside temp and an inside (actually return air) temp of 80 °F and 50% relative humidity.
 The EER is a more realistic measurement of energy efficiency in warmer climates due to the high demand and higher cost of peak hour electricity.

-The SEER rating of a unit is the cooling output during a typical cooling-season divided by the total electric energy input during the same period.
-The higher the unit's SEER rating the more energy efficient it is.
+The SEER rating of a unit is the cooling output during a typical cooling -season divided by the total electric energy input during the same period.
+The higher the unit's SEER rating, the more energy efficient it is.
 In the U.S., the SEER is the ratio of cooling in British thermal unit (BTU) to the energy consumed in watt-hours.

 BTU, which stands for British Thermal Unit, is a measure of heat energy.
 One BTU corresponds to the amount of thermal (heat) energy required to heat one pound of water one degree Fahrenheit.